alexandre-touret/rest-apis-versioning-solution/docs/03-second_version.md

 # And now something completely different : a second version

+## TL;DR: What are you going to learn in this chapter?

+This chapter covers the following topics:

+1. Creating a new version (it will be a copy of the rest-book module)
+2. Add a new breaking change functionality to the last version

 ## A new functionality for a new customer

 We have now a new customer.

 Good news/bad news!

-The good one is our API tends to be famous, the bad one is we need to change our API contract without impacting our existing customers.
+The good one is our API is now famous, the bad one is we must change our API contract without impacting our existing customers.

-The very bad point, is our existing customers cannot update their API clients before one year (at least).
+The very bad point, is our existing customers cannot update their API clients by one year (at least).
 We then decided to create a new version!

 In this case, it is strongly recommended to deal with GIT long time versions.